-Our surgeons are skilled in evaluating and treating a wide range of disorders of the musculoskeletal system.
-The Orthopedics' suite has on-site imaging capability, a casting room, and hand therapy.
-Consultations with specialists in pain medicine, podiatry, and rehabilitation medicine specialists are also available as part of the team approach to keeping you in the game.
+Our surgeons are skilled in evaluating and treating a wide range of disorders of the musculoskeletal system, including specialists in hand and pediatric orthopaedic surgery.
+Consultations with specialists in pain medicine, podiatry, and rehabilitation medicine are also available as part of the team approach to keeping you in the game.

 Our sports medicine team specializes in helping patients return to an active life as quickly as possible.
 While we work with athletes, as our specialty suggests, we also treat a wide variety of patients of all ages and athletic abilities.

 We specialize in joint repair for both knee and shoulder injuries and work closely with physical therapy providers and other members of our team to deliver the highest quality orthopaedic care.
 We always keep our patients’ lifestyle goals in mind as we work to restore your function and mobility and get you on your feet as soon as possible.

 Physiatry, also called physical medicine and rehabilitation, is a branch of medicine focused on restoring functionality to people with disabilities and/or injuries related to the musculoskeletal and nervous systems.
 Our physiatrist works closely with the orthopaedic practices and collaborates with our physical therapy providers to ensure patients receive comprehensive rehabilitation services.

 You should see your provider if you have any of these symptoms/issues:

 If you have a serious injury, go to the emergency room immediately.

 Orthopaedic treatment, particularly orthopaedic surgery, can be daunting.
 Your doctor will provide you with specific information regarding your diagnosis, procedure, recovery time, and pain management.

 Numerous orthopaedic conditions affect your musculoskeletal system.
 The topics below explore injuries, their symptoms, and the expert treatments you can expect from St. Lawrence Health.